A global entity can employ South African talent permanently if you have a South African registered entity. If not, we can assist with your hiring.

 For fast-turnaround Virtual Assist positions, our recruiters will select the candidate based on the previous positive experience of having worked with them in the past.

 A full table of services per job type can be viewed under Section 2 here >>

 Fees are paid upon successful employment of one of our candidates.
 Fees can be viewed under section 3 here >>

-Once logged in one must complete the online RecruitMyMom CV via the personal account page in order to be able to apply for jobs.
-This CV is what we send to potential employers when a job seeker applies for a position advertised on the website.
-You can view your final CV via your account "View my completed CV."
+Once you have signed in, make sure you complete the online RecruitMyMom profile via the candidate portal in order to be able to apply for jobs.
+You can also upload a Word version of your CV and the system will parse your information into your candidate portal.
+This online CV is what we send to potential employers when a job seeker applies for a position advertised on the website.
+You can view your uploaded CV in your candidate profile by clicking on ‘Resume’ at the top.

 Our recruiters sift through the applications and short-list the CV's based on best fit with the job specification.

-The Recruiter will be in contact if the employer has requested an interview.
+The Recruiter will be in contact if the employer has requested an interview with you.

 We advertise Permanent and Fixed duration roles where the candidate is employed directly by the employer.

-We advertise Independent Contracting roles where RecruitMyMom collects the amount due from client plus our fee and pays the contractors who invoice RecruitMyMom for services rendered to clients.
+We also advertise Independent Contracting roles where RecruitMyMom collects the amount due from clients plus our fee and pays the contractors who invoice RecruitMyMom for services rendered to our clients.
 As a consultant, you can be appointed to work on several clients at once depending on your availability.